 While the brachial pulse is the preferred site for checking pulses in infants, there are alternative locations also where you can check a pulse if necessary:

-Femoral Pulse: It is located in the groin area, where the thigh meets the pelvis.
-This site is also reliable but can be more challenging to access quickly.
+Femoral Pulse: The Femoral pulse is felt in the femoral artery, and this artery is located in the groin area, where the thigh meets the pelvis.
+This site is also reliable, but can be more challenging to access quickly.

 Apical Pulse: This involves listening to the heart with a stethoscope placed on the chest, directly over the heart.
 It is less commonly used in emergency settings due to the need for a stethoscope and the time it takes to accurately assess.